 A burl is a growth on a tree formed from unsprouted bud tissue.
 The burl forms large, knobby-looking growths on the base and trunk of the tree.
 Stress caused by injury, fungus, a virus, or insects creates intense grain patterns.
 If a burl undergoes rapid growth, it causes further stress and pressure on the wood, creating even greater patterns.

-Check out our “How does a burl grow?” post for more details on burl growth.
+Check out our “How does a burl grow?” post for more details on burl growth, and

 Why is Burl Wood Sought After?